Sam Cunningham running well

 John McKay and the University of Southern California Trojans beat Bear Bryant's Alabama Crimson Tide.
 The final score of USC 42, Alabama 21, was only part of the story.
 That USC-Bama game remains one of the most proclaimed in college athletics.

-When the Trojans went down to the segregated south, they were the first fully integrated team to play in Alabama.
-An all-Black backfield of quarterback Jimmy Jones, running back Clarence Davis, and fullback Sam “Bam” Cunningham led Southern Cal.
-College football in Alabama and in the South was never the same.
+When the Trojans went to the segregated South, they were the first fully integrated team to play in Alabama.
+Southern California's all-Black backfield of quarterback Jimmy Jones, running back Clarence Davis, and fullback Sam “Bam” Cunningham led the Team.
+College football in Alabama and the South was never the same.

 As former Bryant assistant coach Jerry Claiborne noted, "Sam Cunningham did more to integrate Alabama in 60 minutes that night than Martin Luther King had accomplished in 20 years."
-Jimmy Jones, among the first wave of Division I Black quarterbacks, put it more concisely: "It was no ordinary day."
+Jimmy Jones put it more concisely among the first wave of Division I Black quarterbacks: "It was no ordinary day."

 The National Collegiate Athletic Association